openHPI/xikolo-ios/CONTRIBUTING.md

 ### Code Formatting
 In order to have a consistent code formatting, we would like you to set some settings:
-- for less unneccessary whitespace changes please set both checkboxes in Xcode->Preferences->Text Editing regarding whitespaces
+- For fewer unneccessary whitespace changes, please set both checkboxes in `Xcode > Preferences > Text Editing` regarding whitespaces
-- use Unix-style line endings (LF)
+- Use Unix-style line endings (LF)

 ### R.swift
 We use [R.swift](https://github.com/mac-cain13/R.swift) to keep a certain level of code quality.
 The linter will run for every pull request and there is also a fastlane command for this.